 A production by Opera O.T. in co-production with the Rotterdam Philharmonic Orchestra and the Nieuwe Luxor Theater.
 Opening night March 2004read more

-On this page a selection of our performances.
+On this page a selection of the performances of O.T.
+Theatre & Opera O.T.
 In the nineties and at the start of this century, O.T.
 Theater (O.T.) performed in theatres and at festivals in Greece, Spain, Switzerland, Morocco and America.
-In 2004, the company completed construction on its own theatre in the Lloydkwartier, an up-and-coming neighbourhood located on the river Maas.
-Over the past decade O.T. has also been very active in its own new theatre in Rotterdam.
+In 2004, the company completed construction on its own theatre in the Lloydkwartier.
+Over the past decade O.T. was very active in its own theatre in Rotterdam.

 About O.T.
 Theater

-Under the artistic direction of director Mirjam Koen, choreographer Ton Lutgerink and set designer Gerrit Timmers, O.T. has developed into a multifaceted theatre company.
-The artistic leaders’ diverse backgrounds have led to the creation of a completely unique style, in which, unexpected design and staging, dance and music on a human scale all play an important role.
-Special guests are brought in for each production, varying from actors and singers to light designers and extra technicians.
-In addition to the annual opera productions, presented under the name Opera O.T., the company also presents plays from around the world, montage productions, book adaptations, family shows and youth productions.
+Under the artistic direction of director Mirjam Koen, choreographer Ton Lutgerink and set designer Gerrit Timmers, O.T. had developed into a multifaceted theatre company.
+The artistic leaders’ diverse backgrounds led to the creation of a completely unique style, in which, unexpected design and staging, dance and music on a human scale all played an important role.
+Special guests were brought in for each production, varying from actors and singers to light designers and extra technicians.
+In addition to the annual opera productions, presented under the name Opera O.T., the company also presented plays from around the world, montage productions, book adaptations, family shows and youth productions.

 repertoire - a selection